 We will provide free school travel assistance to children who attend their designated transport area or nearest school, and they live more than the statutory walking distance of 2 miles for children aged under eight and 3 miles for children aged eight years old and over from that school.

-It is your responsibility to check which school is your nearest or designated transport area school.
+It is your responsibility to check which school is your nearest or designated transport area school before applying for a school place.

 Finding out if you are entitled to free school travel assistance